 For more information, and route details, visit the Charm City Circulator website.

 This free option allows you to skip the traffic around the Waterfront while enjoying the open air and beautiful waterfront views.
-With five stops and a schedule that runs every 10-15 minutes, the Baltimore Water Taxi is the way to go if you want a hassle-free, relaxing ride on the river.
-Routes include services to Canton, Fell’s Point, Harbor East, the Inner Harbor, and Fort McHenry.
+With five stops and a schedule that runs every 15 minutes, the Baltimore Harbor Connector is the way to go if you want a hassle-free, relaxing ride on the river.
+Routes include services to Maritime Park, Tide Point, Harbor View, and Harbor East.

-More information can be found on the Water Taxi website.
+More information can be found on the Harbor Connector website.

 Save money, stay healthy, and take a commute that has short travel times than driving.

 No bike?
 No problem!
-Enjoy a pedal-powered commute with Baltimore Bike Share With multiple city-wide convenient Bike stations throughout the Downtown and Inner Harbor area.
-This system not only makes biking accessible and affordable, it also includes a stock of electric assist bikes, making your trip easier!
+Enjoy a pedal-powered commute with Baltimore Bike Share With multiple city-wide convenient Bike stations throughout the Downtown and Inner Harbor area, this system not only makes biking accessible and affordable, it also includes a stock of electric assist bikes, making your trip easier!
 Learn more here.